SeqWare/seqware/seqware-distribution/docs/site-prototype/content/docs/6-pipeline.md

 ## Metadata Tools

-* [AttributeAnnotator](http://sourceforge.net/apps/mediawiki/seqware/index.php?title=AttributeAnnotator) : Annotate items in the MetaDB with 'skip' or key-value pairs.
+* <a href="/docs/attribute-annotator/">AttributeAnnotator</a>: Annotate items in the MetaDB with 'skip' or key-value pairs.